Terri's role at Dementia Training Australia

-Terri has attended many conferences overseas and undertaken a number of study tours, visiting environments for older people in the United States, Netherlands and the UK.
+She has attended many conferences overseas and undertaken a number of study tours, visiting environments for older people in the United States, Netherlands and the UK.

-“It is great to go back and instead of a seeing an uninviting entry dominated by clinical notices, to arrive and find a personalised door that reflects the environment within, and a welcoming sign with the unit name”.
+“It is great to go back and instead of seeing an uninviting entry dominated by clinical notices, to arrive and find a personalised door that reflects the environment within, and a welcoming sign with the unit name”.

 What you do at DTA

 What’s your favourite part of your job?